sheldonhull/sheldonhull.hugo/content/blog/2016-04-01-failed-to-initialize-sql-agent-log...-not-worthy.md

 date: "2016-04-01T00:00:00Z"
 tags:
 - sql-server
-title: Failed to Initialize SQL Agent Log... not worthy
+title: "Failed to Initialize SQL Agent Log... not worthy"
+slug: "Failed to Initialize SQL Agent Log... not worthy"
 ---

 Moving system databases in SQL Server takes a bit of practice.
 I got that again, along with a dose of SQL humility (so tasty!), today after messing up some cleanup with sql agent server log files.